wahrwolf/ba-thesis/chapters/600-discussion.md

 # Discussion
-In the following section, I review my results and compare them to the current state of the art, as well as my to prediction and research my question.
+In the following section, I review my results and compare them to the current state of the art, as well as to my to prediction and my research question. __du hast keine prediction gemacht!__ __und deine researchquestion ist nicht genau ausgearbeitet in der Einleitung - dazu hab ich aber in der einleitung ne idee gehbat - schau mal nach__

 ## Data Selection
-The distributions of the number of words and the word's length, show that the domains had some structural differences.
+The distributions of the number of words and the word length, show that the domains had some structural differences.
-The EMEA had corpus in general shorter sentences with longer words.
+The EMEA corpus consisted in general of shorter sentences with longer words.
-However, while the median word and sentence length differ a little, the ECB and Europarl corpus seemed to be similar structured, especially compared to the EMEA corpus.
+However, while the median word and sentence length differed a little, the ECB and Europarl corpus seemed to be similar structured, especially compared to the EMEA corpus.
-Since both ECB and Europarl are transcripts of sittings while EMEA consists mostly of patience information, the similarities seem to be reasonable.
+Since both ECB and Europarl are transcripts of meetings while EMEA consists mostly of patience information, the similarities seem to be reasonable.

 ## Data Preparation
 During the data preparation step, I reduced the data sets by a large amount.
 I separated the corpus into smaller logical units by analyzing the text manually, since no index was available for my data.
 I choose the number of words and word length as two simple metrics to evaluate the original and reduced corpora.
 As seen in \ref{corpus_stats}, the characteristics of the source corpora seem to be preserved in the reduced data sets.
-In the EMEA corpus, the word length distribution differs visibly from the original corpus.
+In the EMEA corpus, the word length distribution differs obviously from the original corpus.
 Since this corpus contains many brand names, I assumed that the variation in the small logical units was rather high.

 ## Training and Optimization
 ### Training
 The overall performance of the best models according to BLEU indicates a successful training.
-According to \cite{lavie:10} the achieved score of 20% points in BLEU can be interpreted roughly as an understandable but bad translation.
+According to \cite{lavie:10} the achieved score of 20 % points in BLEU can be interpreted roughly as an understandable but bad translation.
-The top 5 models from each corpus reached that mark after 10,000 trainings steps, which translates to 5 epochs.
+The top 5 models from each corpus reached that mark after 10,000 trainings steps, which is equivalent to 5 epochs.

-The plots \ref{train-bad_tran} and \ref{train-good_train} show typically trainigs curves as described by \cite{lipton:15}
+The plots \ref{train-bad_tran} and \ref{train-good_train} show typical trainig curves as described by \cite{lipton:15}

-The model plotted in \ref{train-good_train} achieved reasonable results.
-The validation accuracy indicates no overfitting, but the difference to the training accuracy shows additional potential with a larger data set.
+The model plotted in \ref{train-good_train} achieved reasonable results. __woher kommt diese Wertung?__ The validation accuracy indicates no overfitting, but the difference to the training accuracy shows additional potential with a larger data set.

 ## Evaluation
-### Metrics Interpretation
+### Metric Interpretation
-I used three different metrics to measure the translations quality of the trained neural networks calculated against a human translation.
+I used three different metrics to measure the translations quality of the trained neural networks in comparison to a conventional translation.

 #### BLEU
 The BLEU score is computed by measuring the difference between word groups and is calculated over the whole text.